neondatabase/website/content/postgresql/logical-replication-security.md

 There are currently no privileges on publications.
 Any subscription (that is able to connect) can access any publication.
 Thus, if you intend to hide some information from particular subscribers, such as by using row filters or column lists, or by not adding the whole table to the publication, be aware that other publications in the same database could expose the same information.
 Publication privileges might be added to PostgreSQL in the future to allow for finer-grained access control.

-To create a subscription, the user must have the privileges of the `pg_create_subscription` role, as well as `CREATE` privileges on the database.
+To create a subscription, the user must have the privileges of the the `pg_create_subscription` role, as well as `CREATE` privileges on the database.

 The subscription apply process will, at a session level, run with the privileges of the subscription owner.
 However, when performing an insert, update, delete, or truncate operation on a particular table, it will switch roles to the table owner and perform the operation with the table owner's privileges.
 This means that the subscription owner needs to be able to `SET ROLE` to each role that owns a replicated table.